 Many studies show that stress can interfere with sleep and even contribute to insomnia.
 Since restorative yoga eliminates stress, it’s not surprising that it also helps us sleep better.
 Practicing restorative yoga poses before bed not only promotes deep, restful sleep, but better sleep provides an extra boost of energy to keep you productive throughout the day.

 Restorative yoga triggers the parasympathetic nervous system, activating the “rest and digest” response.
-As the name suggests, the parasympathetic nervous system aids in digestion.
+As the name suggests, the parasympathetic nervous system aids with digestion.
 When the system is activated, saliva production increases, containing enzymes that break down food more efficiently.
-Specific restorative poses can also stimulate the lower abdominal muscles, increasing circulation to these areas, further contributing to improved digestion.
+Specific restorative poses can also stimulate the lower abdominal muscles, increasing circulation to these areas, further improving digestion.

 In modern yoga classes, Child’s pose is a resting pose typically practiced between more challenging poses.
 In restorative yoga, the original pose is modified by adding bolsters and blankets for support.
 The posture creates a gentle back release and relieves tension in the shoulders.
 While you can practice the pose any time of day, it’s a great pose to practice at the end of a long, stressful day.